Independent auditor's report and assurance report

-Based on our professional judgement we determined the materiality for the financial statements as a whole at € 25 million.
-The materiality is based on 8% of profit before tax.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at € 24 million.
+The materiality is based on 4% of the cash flow from operating activities.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

 Scope of the group audit

 Alliander N.V. is at the head of a group of entities.
 The financial information of this group is included in the consolidated financial statements of Alliander N.V.